-According to the 2006 National Vital Statistics Report, about 32 twins are born per 1,000 births in the United States.
-For expecting parents, the prospect of twins can be incredibly exciting.
-But it can also be just as overwhelming, with double the responsibility and half the time.
-Raising twins differs from raising singletons in several ways, requiring parents to carefully plan and prepare.
-Knowing what to expect can reduce anxiety and empower parents to handle their new role with double the confidence.
+Based on the 2006 National vital statistic Report, about 32 twins are born per 1,000 births within the USA.
+For expecting parents, the prospect of twins are often incredibly exciting.
+But it also can be even as overwhelming, with double the responsibility and half the time.
+Raising twins differs from raising singletons in several ways, requiring parents to plan and prepare carefully.
+Knowing what to expect can reduce anxiety and empower parents to handle their new role with double confidence.

 Are twins more likely to be delayed in Speech?

-Studies have documented that twins are more likely to demonstrate delays in speech and language skills, with males typically showing a six-month greater lag than females (Lewis & Thompson, 1992).
-However, studies have also documented that twins typically catch up in their speech and language development by three to four years of age (Lewis & Thompson, 1992).
+Studies have documented that twins are more likely to demonstrate delays in speech and language skills, with males typically showing a six-month, more significant lag than females (Lewis & Thompson, 1992).
+However, studies have also documented that twins usually catch up in their speech and language development by three to four years of age (Lewis & Thompson, 1992).
 Language delays are typically characterized by immature verbal skills, shorter utterance lengths, and less overall verbal attempts.

 There are several possible causes for speech and language delays in twins, including unique perinatal and environmental factors.
 For example, premature birth and low birth weight are more common among twins than singletons (Bowen, 1999).
 Additionally, twins may receive less one-to-one interaction time with their caregiver, as both infants are competing for time and care.

 Although it is more common for twins to be delayed in language development, there is danger in assuming that they will catch up down the road.
-Twins who have true speech-language disorders may not catch up, and will benefit greatly from direct intervention.
+Twins who have real speech-language disorders may not catch up and will benefit greatly from direct intervention.
 If you are concerned about your twins’ speech-language development, it is best to seek guidance from a licensed speech-language pathologist.

 Tips To Fostering Speech-Language Development in Twins

-• Narrate what is happening in the environment.
+- Narrate what is happening in the environment.
 Use simple language to describe actions and events as they are happening.
-Make your language specific to each individual twin (e.g. “Jimmy, you are putting on your shoes!” and “John, you are putting your toys in the box.”)
+Make your language specific to each twin (e.g. “Jimmy, you are putting on your shoes!” and “John, you are putting your toys in the box.”)